Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Note that although `ILocationProvider` exposes two different methods, from the contract perspective **we have no way of knowing which one actually gets called**.
 This means that by choosing to mock a specific one of these methods, we are making an **assumption about the underlying implementation** of the method we're testing (which was deliberately hidden in the previous snippets).

-All in all the test does correctly verify that the business logic inside `GetSolarTimesAsync` works as expected.
+All in all, the test does correctly verify that the business logic inside `GetSolarTimesAsync` works as expected.
 However, let's expand on some of the observations we've made in the process.

 ___